Adenrele/Hayfever-NHS-Prescribing-Data-/README.md

 - Use SQL for more efficiency than was seen in part one.

-- Combine with ONS area classification data with NHS prescribing data.
+- Combine ONS area classification data with NHS prescribing data.

 - Perpare Met Office pollen count data.